simonmichael/hledger_site/Time-planning.md

 The monthly budget reuses the weekly goals.

-I have an iTerm2 Hotkey Window (a terminal that drops down on CMD-space) with six panes:
+I have an iTerm2 Hotkey Window (a terminal that drops down on ALT-space) with six panes:

 1. a custom script showing latest laptop wake/sleep and timelog save times, as a memory aid for time logging: